 Kathryn's hallway ideas include making a statement against the neutral backdrop and wooden flooring with black treads and banisters.
 'I love the stairwell and moodiness of the black treads,' she says.
 'The bench was made in the 50s by my grandfather.'

 The focal point of the living room is the grand piano.
-Living room ideas include mirrors made by a local artist positioned at intervals on the walls.
+Farmhouse living room ideas include mirrors made by a local artist positioned at intervals on the walls.
 'The client wanted to be able to see around the room as he was behind the piano,' explains Kathryn.

 The neutral scheme creates a calming feel, while character is added with panelling made from wood salvaged from a local barn and an antique trestle daybed.
 A woven area rug adds texture.

 The wood around the fireplace came from a local barn.
-A leather armchair provides a cosy spot to sit by the fire.
+A leather armchair provides a cozy spot to sit by the fire.

 The kitchen walls were knocked through to create an open plan kitchen diner.
 'It's a very cool casual space for this musician client.
 He often holds small intimate dinner parties that end in him behind the piano or on the guitar,' says Kathryn.